whisperchan/cursedboard/README.md

 4. Point your users 'chan' /etc/passwd entry to selector.sh.

+### Countryballs

+A GeoLite IP Database needs to be supplied via the MAXMIND\_DATABASE config key, otherwise it can be left empty.

 ### Setup
-Needs python3, npyscreen and GeoIP.
-Use pip3 install -r requirements or packages provided by your distribution
+Needs python3, npyscreen and maxminddb.
+Use pip3 install -r requirements.txt or packages provided by your distribution

 1. Run git submodule init and git submodule update to get img2txt
 2. Install dependencies